Skip to content

 Frequently Asked Questions

-Are your counselling services covered by insurance in British Columbia?
+Does insurance cover your counselling services in British Columbia?

 As a Canadian Certified Counsellor (CCC, Qualifying), my services may be covered by certain extended health benefit plans.
 However, because I currently hold a "Qualifying" designation, coverage is not guaranteed and depends entirely on your insurance company and the details of your specific plan.